percona/pmm/source/install/docker-setting-up.rst

 * The ``--volumes-from`` option mounts volumes from the ``pmm-data`` container created previously (see :ref:`data-container`).

-* The |opt.name| option assigns a custom name to the container that you can use to reference the container within the |docker| network.
+* The ``--name`` option assigns a custom name to the container that you can use to reference the container within the Docker network.
   In this case: ``pmm-server``.

-* The |opt.restart| option defines the container's restart policy.
+* The ``--restart`` option defines the container's restart policy.
   Setting it to ``always`` ensures that the Docker daemon will start the container on startup and restart it if the container exits.

-* |opt.pmm-server.latest| is the name and version tag of the image to derive the container from.
+* ``percona/pmm-server:2`` is the name and version tag of the image to derive the container from.

 * A warning message is printed if invalid an environment variable name key is passed in via the command line option ``-e <KEY>=<VALUE>``.